There are so many beautiful and powerful alternative plant-based medicines out there right now, and that can sometimes be overwhelming.

-Tiffany Anderson, leading natural hair expert and certified trichologist (trichology is the science of the structure, function, and diseases of human hair), says that turmeric can prevent hair loss that comes from certain scalp infections and dandruff.
+Tiffany Anderson, a leading natural hair expert and certified trichologist (trichology is the science of the structure, function, and diseases of human hair), says that turmeric can prevent hair loss that comes from certain scalp infections and dandruff.

 Many believe that when dandruff occurs, it means that something might be off within the scalp.
 If the dandruff is not treated, the hair follicles can become blocked, the hair starts to shed and begins to thin.
-Turmeric infused shampoo with high antioxidants and anti-inflammatory properties to treat and soothe the scalp, and also promote hair growth.
+Turmeric-infused shampoo with high antioxidants and anti-inflammatory properties to treat and soothe the scalp, and also promote hair growth.